-9. Lake Feature and Water Amenities.
-Master Developer created and conveyed to the Residential Association a man-made lake east of Garde Park known as "Oquirrh Lake".
+assessments paid to the Residential Association, the Community Council and/or the special district.
+Acknowledged by: 9.
+Lake Feature and Water Amenities.
+Master Developer created and conveyed to the Residential Association a man-made lake east of Village 8 of Daybreak known as "Oquirrh Lake".
 The lake covers approximately 65 acres of water surface with surrounding open space and recreation areas, and may be used for fishing, boating, and other recreation around its shoreline, subject to rules promulgated and enforced by the Residential Association.
-Swimming is not permitted in the lake.
-The lake shoreline will vary in appearance from developed/urban to natural.
-The lake is lined with a high density polyethylene liner and varies in depth from approximately 8 to 16 feet.
-All or a portion of the water used to operate and maintain the lake feature and related amenities, including landscaping, is supplied by a special district or a private water company.
-The capital and operating costs associated with the supply and distribution of such water (including such costs of the secondary water system within Daybreak, and such costs associated with using, procuring, pumping and conveying such water to Daybreak) may be borne by the Residential Association and/or the Community Council (and included in its fees and assessments).
+Swimming may not be permitted in the lake.
+The lake shoreline varies in appearance from developed/urban to natural.
+The lake is currently lined with a high-density polyethylene liner and varies in depth from approximately 8 to 16 feet.
+All or a portion of the water used to operate and maintain the lake and related amenities, including landscaping, is supplied by a special district or a private water company.
+The capital and operating costs associated with the supply and distribution of such water (including such costs of the secondary water system within Daybreak, and such costs associated with using, procuring, pumping and conveying such water to Daybreak) may be borne by the Residential Association, and/or the Community Council (and included in its/their fees and assessments).
+A Beach Club is located at 4690 W. Daybreak Parkway, South Jordan, Utah 84009 for residents to rent watercraft for use on Oquirrh Lake.

-Other water amenities include a boat marina located in the Southwest Corner of the lake.
-This boat marina is owned and operated by the Residential Association and serves as the main location where the association will store, maintain, and checkout boats to Daybreak residents for day use.
-This may impact foot traffic and parking in the area.
 Through the course of development, the proposed existence, design and uses of the lake, or any phase thereof, and such other water amenities, may change.
-In 2019, ownership and maintenance of Oquirrh Lake was transferred to the Residential Association.
-The ongoing maintenance and operation of the lake is funded through a combination of general assessments of all Daybreak residents as well as additional assessments from Lake Village and other nearby sub-associations and benefitted assessment areas (including the Daybreak Marina Townhomes).

 A new water amenity known as "the Watercourse" is currently being planned for an area located to the west of Village 8 and is contemplated to be owned and maintained by the Residential Association.
 This water amenity, if and when built, is anticipated to be roughly a mile-long channel with several small bays.
-Due to the complex nature of this project, there are many factors involved in the process from preconstruction planning to ultimate completion including approvals from outside regulatory agencies that must be obtained and could impact the timing, scope, scale, and allowable uses in and around the amenity.
+Due to the complex nature of this project, there are many factors involved in the process from pre-construction planning to ultimate completion including approvals from outside regulatory agencies that must be obtained and could impact the timing, scope, scale, and allowable uses in and around the amenity.
 As a result, the ultimate character and size of the amenity may vary from initial plans shared with the public.
-Residents in the vicinity of Oquirrh Lake and the Watercourse may be subject to Residential Association, or similar regulations governing, among other things, use of phosphorus fertilizers, car washing, leaf and dog waste disposal and installation of impermeable areas (such as parking spaces or patios) in order to promote the long-term water quality of these community water bodies.
+Residents in the vicinity of Oquirrh Lake and the Watercourse may be subject to Residential Association, or similar association, regulations governing, among other things, use of phosphorus fertilizers, car washing, leaf and dog waste disposal and installation of impermeable areas (such as parking spaces or patios) in order to promote the long-term water quality of these community water bodies.

-purios) in order to promote the long term water quanty or these community water orders.
 Acknowledged by: 10.
-Trail System Proximity to Homes .
-As an integral part of the community plan of Daybreak, there is a trail system which is open to the public adjacent to the Oquirrh Lake shore line.
-Certain lots are located next to "lake trail system access points".
-Some homes will have outdoor living space adjacent to the trail.
-Additionally, some home types in the Lake Village are built with front door access via trails or common sidewalk areas.
-Fencing restrictions apply including height, design and materials.
-Acknowledged by: 11.
 Aircraft Overflights.
 Daybreak is located approximately 14 miles south of the Salt Lake International Airport.
 The Salt Lake International Airport's airfield currently consists of three air carrier runways and a general aviation runway.
 One of the Salt Lake International Airport's flight paths is located above Daybreak and planes routinely fly in the airspace above Daybreak as they descend and ascend to and from the airport.
 In addition, Daybreak may be subject to overflights from private and military planes and helicopters from "Airport No. 2," located approximately 3 miles north of Daybreak.
 Acknowledged by: